Certified Public Accountants (CPA): Roles, Responsibilities, and How to Become One

 These roles make CPAs essential to the functioning of both small businesses and large corporations.

-Required skills for CPA
+Required skills for Certified Public Accountant (CPA)

 CPAs must keep themselves informed about the latest tax updates, regulatory changes, and developments introduced by the Financial Accounting Standards Board (FASB).
 Beyond accounting expertise, a successful CPA should also demonstrate the following key skills: